openservicemesh/osm/docs/patterns/egress.md

 ## Configuring Egress

-Egress is a global mesh wide setting that can be turned on or off.
-Egress is enabled by default as a part of OSM install options.
+Enabling egress is done via a global setting.
+The setting is toggled on or off and affects all services in the mesh.
+Egress is enabled by default when OSM controller is first installed.

 ### Enabling egress
 Egress can be enabled during OSM install or post install.
 When egress is enabled, OSM requires the mesh CIDR ranges to be specified.
 The mesh CIDR ranges are the list of CIDR ranges corresponding to the pod and service CIDRs configured in the cluster.
 The mesh CIDR ranges are required with egress to prevent any traffic destined within the cluster from escaping out as egress traffic, to be able to enforce mesh traffic policies.